We Are On a Mission

 When most people think of communities, they are thinking of their geographic cities.
 However, cities are made up of individual organizations that are driven by people.

-Our vision of Prospering “Communities” Worldwide, is a belief that if enough organizations in one geographic location collectively impact the financial well-being of their own communities, then we will eventually see entire cities prosper.
+The Community Impact Fund’s vision that everyone has a path to financial freedom, is a belief that if enough organizations in one geographic location collectively impact the financial well-being of their own communities, then we will eventually see entire cities prosper.

-We believe that if we collectively seek the peace and prosperity of our employees, customers and members, that our organization will prosper, and if our organizations prosper, so will the city.
+We believe that if we collectively seek the peace and prosperity of our employees, customers and members, our organizations will prosper, and if our organizations prosper, so will the city.

-The key to Prospering “Communities” Worldwide is Financial Well-being for all.
+The key to Prospering “Communities” is financial freedom for all.

 Non-Profits